What is the HAF programme?

 Who is this programme for?

-To see if your child is eligible, please refer to the information for parents page.
+To see if your child is eligible, please refer to the information for parents and carers page.

 Providers can learn more about what activities are eligible for funding and who can get involved on the information for providers page.